DynoBits/generate-bitbirds/README.md

-# BitBirds generation script
+# DynoBits generation script
 # Intro
+This project was forked from the original BitBirds project by nft-fun.
+This is the original intro

-This is published under MIT license, which means you can do whatever you want with it - entirely at your own risk.
+> This is published under MIT license, which means you can do whatever you want with it - entirely at your own risk.
+>

-Please don't be an asshole.
+> Please don't be an asshole.
 This is, like, grassroots and stuff.
+>

-Specifically I'm asking you in good faith not to directly knock off the BitBirds project, or otherwise screw me over for sharing this.
-Do not use this for anything hateful or discriminatory.
+> Specifically I'm asking you in good faith not to directly knock off the BitBirds project, or otherwise screw me over for sharing this.
+Do not use this > for anything hateful or discriminatory.
+>

-There is a YouTube video walkthrough to complement this ReadMe [...Link...](https://youtu.be/vTxjLLHncMo).
+> There is a YouTube video walkthrough to complement this ReadMe [...Link...](https://youtu.be/vTxjLLHncMo).

 # Setting the expectations
 If you're new to programming you may struggle to set up the dependencies.
 If you're persistent, you can do it!
 I believe in you.